Dental Insurance for Seniors on Medicare…sadly, is very limited at best. Medicare Dental coverage is almost nonexistent and that is a real problem.

 Most seniors we work with are on a fixed income.
 Are you in that situation yourself?
 Can you afford to pay hundreds of extra dollars a year for the same thing?
 Do you really want the best dental insurance for seniors?
 Saving money on your other insurance is a simple way of funding a good dental plan that even includes vision and hearing!!
 You can expect a ballpark cost to be about $50/mo per person, depending on your age and state of course…if you want the best.

-There are a few quality dental options for seniors are out there right now.
+There are a few quality dental, vison and hearing options for seniors are out there right now.
 Some are more feature rich than others.
 The premium dental, vision and hearing plans will be more expensive because the benefits are just clearly superior.

-These are from private insurance companies and not regulated by Medicare.
+These policies are from private insurance companies and not regulated by Medicare.

-The best dental for a senior citizen should also include vision and hearing coverage in one tidy, affordable policy.
+The best dental for a senior citizen will often include vision and hearing coverage in one tidy, affordable policy.
 This will allow you to use your benefits among all 3.

 Remember, Original Medicare is not going to pay for any of these services.

-Senior dental policies certainly fill the void in Original Medicare where it is lacking while rounding out your retirement healthcare benefits.
+Senior dental, vision and hearing policies certainly fill the void in Original Medicare where it is lacking while rounding out your retirement healthcare benefits.

-You should be able to see any dental, vision or hearing provider of your choosing with a top insurance policy.
-We see no reason why not to recommend otherwise unless your budget does not allow it.
+You should be able to see most dental, vision or hearing providers of your choosing with a top insurance policy.

 Trying to plug holes in Medicare can be frustrating.